A poem in support of Black lives in America

 Important note: I am white.
 This is white empathy with Black experience, which is cute 'n' all but nowhere near as rich and insightful as an actual Black voice.
 So please don't stop here -- seek out writers of color for the real deal.

 As for prose about enslaved African-Americans, let me count the ways—to the breadth and depth and height my soul can reach—that I recommend Colson Whitehead's The Underground Railroad.
 (Or, for that matter, anything written by Colson Whitehead.
 Should that gentleman drop his shopping list?
 Dive for it, people.
 Dive.)
-One of the greatest English-language writers living or dead.
+One of the greatest English-language writers alive.